What are Kona Coffee Beans?

 All commercially grown coffee beans are from a region of the world called the Coffee Belt.
 The trees grow best in rich soil, with mild temperatures, frequent rain and shaded sun.

-Coffee bean traces its origin to a genus of plants known as Coffea.
+The best Coffee Beans To Buy From Hawaii traces its origin to a genus of plants known as Coffea.
 Within the genus there are over 500 genera and 6,000 species of tropical trees and shrubs.
 Experts estimate that there are anywhere from 25 to 100 coffee bean types.

 The genus was first described in the 18th century by the Swedish botanist, Carolus Linneaus, who also described Coffea Arabica in his Species Plantarum in 1753.
 Botanists have disagreed ever since on the exact classification, since coffee plants can range widely.
 They can be small shrubs to tall trees, with leaves from one to 16 inches in size, and in colors from purple or yellow to the predominant dark green.

-In the commercial Kona coffee beans industry, there are two important coffee species — Arabica and Robusta.
+In the commercial Kona coffee bean industry, there are two important coffee species — Arabica and Robusta.

 Coffea Arabica is descended from the original coffee trees discovered in Ethiopia.
 These trees produce a fine, mild, aromatic coffee bean and represent approximately 70% of the world’s coffee production.
 The beans are flatter and more elongated than Robusta and lower in caffeine.